confluentinc/cp-demo/docs/on-prem.rst

 .. include:: includes/metrics-api-intro.rst

-See :ref:`cp-demo-hybrid` for more information.
+See :ref:`cp-demo-hybrid` to play hands-on with the Metrics API.

 JMX
 ---